QUANTITATION OF BIOLOGICS USING LIGAND BINDING ASSAYS (LBAS)

 QPS is at the forefront of a wide range of LBA technology platforms including ELISA using colorimetric, fluorescent, and chemiluminescent detection as well as Gyrolab®, electrochemiluminescence (ECL) on the MSD®, and the SIMOA® platform.
 Our in-depth technical expertise enables us to offer cost-effective services for pharmacokinetics (PK) and immunogenicity – both anti-drug antibody (ADA) and neutralizing antibodies (NAb) assessments – in various biological matrices.

 QPS has performing quantitation of polypeptides and proteins using LC-MS/MS since 2000.
 The direct method combines sample extraction, followed by sample clean up, concentration, and UPLC-MS/MS analysis.
-We also offer a more elegant approach starting with immunoaffinity capture followed by enzymatic digestion, and UPLC MS/MS. Essentially, this method uses immunoaffinity beads or column to selectively enrich the target protein(s) prior to bioanalysis, resulting in lower total signal complexity and higher signature peptide signal by UPLC MS/MS. The decision on which methodology to use depends on the individual protein target and its sequence specificity.
+We also offer a more elegant approach starting with immuno-capture followed by enzymatic digestion, and UPLC MS/MS. Essentially, this method uses capture reagent (beads or column) to selectively enrich the target protein(s) prior to bioanalysis, resulting in lower total signal complexity and higher signature peptide signal by UPLC MS/MS. The decision on which methodology to use depends on the individual protein target and its sequence specificity.
 Both approaches are non-trivial and utilize the skills of our highly experienced biochemists and bioanalytical chemists.

 The potential of biomarkers to facilitate the development of effective and safe drugs has been well recognized as an integral part of all phases of drug discovery and development.
 As molecular and cell biology science advances, cell-based technologies have become a critical part of biomarker discovery, development and target validation.